 LITTER BOX TRAINING

-Many pocket pets are highly intelligent and can learn to learn to use a litter box.
-Most of these animals tend to pick a single spot to go potty in in order to keep the rest of their living space clean.
+Many pocket pets are highly intelligent and can learn to use a litter box.
+Most of these animals tend to pick a single spot to go potty to keep the rest of their living space clean.
 By placing a litter box where they most often go potty they can be trained fairly quickly.

 If you allow your pocket pet to roam around your house it is important to provide them with litter boxes around the room or potty breaks every 15 to 30 minutes.